microsoft/api-guidelines/azure/Guidelines.md

 #### Cache Control
 One of the more common uses for `ETag` headers is cache control, also referred to a "conditional GET."
 This is especially useful when resources are large in size, expensive to compute/calculate, or hard to reach (significant network latency).
 That is, using the value of the `ETag` , the server can determine if the resource has changed.
 If there are no changes, then there is no need to return the resource, as the client already has the most recent version.

 Implementing this strategy is relatively straightforward.
 First, you will return an `ETag` with a value that uniquely identifies the instance (or version) of the resource.
 The [Computing ETags](#computing-ETags) section provides guidance on how to properly calculate the value of your `ETag`.
 In these scenarios, when a request is made by the client an `ETag` header is returned, with a value that uniquely identifies that specific instance (or version) of the resource.
-The `ETag` value can then be sent in subsequent requests as part of the `if-none-match` header.
+The `ETag` value can then be sent in subsequent requests as part of the `If-None-Match` header.
 This tells the service to compare the `ETag` that came in with the request, with the latest value that it has calculated.
 If the two values are the same, then it is not necessary to return the resource to the client--it already has it.
 If they are different, then the service will return the latest version of the resource, along with the updated `ETag` value in the header.

 :ballot_box_with_check: **YOU SHOULD** implement conditional read strategies